Stratified manifolds with corners: Introduction

 An oriented $n$-manifold $X$ has a {\it fundamental class\/} $[X]_\fund$ in the Borel--Moore homology group $H_n^\BM(X,\Z)$.
 If $X$ is compact, $H_n^\BM(X,\Z)=H_n(X,\Z)$ is ordinary homology.
 Similarly, an oriented s-manifold $\bX$ of dimension $n$ has a fundamental class $[\bX]_\fund$ in the {\it Steenrod\/} homology group $H_n^\St(X,\Z)$.

 Here {\it Steenrod homology\/} is a homology theory of locally compact Hausdorff topological spaces which has good properties under limits, and agrees with Borel--Moore homology for nice topological spaces, and with ordinary homology for nice, compact topological spaces.
 For $\bX$ as in Figure \ref{sm1fig1}, $[\bX]_\fund$ does not exist in ordinary homology $H_1(X,\Z)$, which is why we need Steenrod homology.

+Several areas of differentiable geometry of manifolds (with corners) extend nicely to s-manifolds (with corners), for example, orientations, partitions of unity, the Whitney Embedding Theorem, submersions, transverse fibre products, and boundaries of (s-)manifolds with corners.

-Since s-manifolds have well-behaved fundamental classes, they are suitable for applications in enumerative invariants, Floer homology theories, and so on.
+The author has designed s-manifolds (with corners) especially for applications in enumerative invariants, Floer homology theories, and so on, and intends to use them in a project \cite{CJR} with Guillem Cazassus and Alexander Ritter which gives a new construction of Fukaya categories of symplectic manifolds.

+In enumerative invariant problems in symplectic geometry, gauge theory, \ldots, one forms a moduli space $\oM$ of geometric objects such as $J$-holomorphic curves, or connections satisfying an instanton-type curvature condition.
+Often $\oM$ must be compactified by adding singular objects, such as Deligne--Mumford stable $J$-holomorphic curves, or `bubble trees' of singular instantons.
+This gives $\oM$ a natural stratification by singularity type; under genericity conditions, each stratum may naturally be a smooth manifold.

+To form enumerative invariants, we want $\oM$ to behave like a compact oriented manifold (with corners), in that it should have a fundamental class (or fundamental chain) in homology.
+Invariants (e.g.\ Gromov--Witten invariants of symplectic manifolds, or Donaldson invariants of 4-manifolds) are integrals of cohomology classes over these fundamental classes; Floer homology theories and Fukaya categories use fundamental chains in a more complicated way.